-Students may earn more than one concentration if it is an associated concentration within their degree plan.
+Students may earn more than one concentration if it is an associated concentration within their degree program.
 More than one concentration requires the students to take additional courses.
-Students who have already graduated with a Master's degree from York College may not need to apply for admission to pursue an additional concentration.
+Students who have already graduated with a Master's degree from York University may need to apply for admission to pursue an additional concentration.